homeday-de/homeday-blocks/README.md

 5) **:sparkles: - marks new feature (MINOR version change)**
 6) Everything else is consider a patch change.

 It is important to follow this convention, because it makese generating changelog much easier (automatic).
 We use [changelog github action](https://github.com/homeday-de/homeday-blocks/blob/develop/.github/workflows/changelog.yml) to automatically generate the changelog.
-Please see [the link](https://github.com/homeday-de/github-action-changelog-generator) for more details on supported conventions.
+Please see [the action documentation](https://github.com/homeday-de/github-action-changelog-generator) for more details on supported conventions.

 #### Examples